jonocodes/branchr/README.md

 ## Demo

 The demo will pull down a sample app and run Branchr for you.
-Enter the sample/ dir and run the project using Docker or in development mode.
+Run the project using Docker or in development mode (see below).
 Then visit http://localhost:3000

 ### Using Docker
-`./run-docker.sh`
+`demo/run.sh docker`

 ### In development
-`./run-demo.sh`
+`demo/run.sh dev`

 ## Usage